rizvansky/biproductive/README.md

 ![](docs/dynamic-view-updated.png)
 *Dynamic view, describing main components of our application (static/dynamic view can be found in our artifact)*

-## How to deploy the application

--   Locally
-    -   You should have Docker and Docker Compose installed.

-    -   Go to the project folder.

-    -   Rename .env.example to .env and fill the ```SECRET_KEY``` environment variable.
-        For example, you can use (https://djecrety.ir) to generate the secret key.

-    -   Put .env file to ```./biproductive/biproductive``` directory.

-    -   Run ```docker-compose up --build```.

-    -   An application will be launched at ```0.0.0.0:8000``` address.

--   Heroku
-    -   If you want to deploy this application on your own Heroku host, read [HEROKU.MD](docs/HEROKU.MD).

 ## Stack of technologies